 Shortly before the end of his junior year in college, Sokol married.
 He moved out of his parents' home and into a trailer with his bride, Peggy.
 By the time he graduated, he had a child on the way.
 "At that time, my main goal was to get my salary above my age," he says.
 Sokol graduated in 1978 and went to work as a structural engineer for one of the top five engineering companies in America, HDR, Inc. Until 1982, he worked in a newly created division that advised clients on engineering-related business decisions.
 Citibank, one of HDR's largest clients, offered him an internal position, which he said he would accept if they would agree to educate him on the financial side of their world, which they did.

-When Citicorp started a waste energy subsidiary called Ogden, Sokol was selected to run it.
-He took the company from a start-up in 1983 with seed capital of $500,000, and in 1989 took it public with a value of $2 million.
-By 1990, Ogden had grown from four to 1,200 employees and was the leader in that industry.
+Sokol was selected to run a start-up waste energy subsidiary called Ogden Projects, Inc. in November 1984.
+He took the company from a start-up in 1984 with seed capital of $500,000, and in 1989 took it public with a value of $2 billion.
+By 1990, Ogden Projects had grown from four to 1,200 employees and was the leader in that industry.
 In 1991, Sokol was named CEO of CalEnergy, which in 1999 was renamed MidAmerican Energy Holdings Company.
-Today, he serves as MidAmerican's chairman and CEO.
-The company is a global leader in the production, supply, and distribution of energy from diversified fuel sources, including geothermal, natural gas, hydroelectric, nuclear, and coal.
-It is the second-largest operator of natural gas pipelines in the country.
-The company is the parent of MidAmerican Energy Company, CE Electric UK, Northern Natural Gas Company, Kern River Gas Transmission Company, CalEnergy, and HomeServices of America, Inc.
+He went on to serve as MidAmerican's chairman and CEO.
+In 2011, Sokol left MidAmerican to found his own private equity firm, Teton Capital, LLC.